Reducing your risk of prostate cancer

 There are more than 100 cases of prostate cancer diagnosed every day in the UK, making it the most common cancer in men.
-In 2013, 47,189 cases of prostate cancer were diagnosed.
-About 3 out of every 4 cases of prostate cancer are diagnosed in men aged 65 and over.
+In 2013, 47,189 cases of prostate cancer were diagnosed, of which about 20 per cent were advanced prostate cancer.

 Scientists now estimate that 1 in 11 cases of advanced prostate cancer in the UK could be prevented by maintaining a healthy weight.